Drug Addiction In Pittsburgh

 Abuse of stimulants such as cocaine is also on the rise.
 Due to its low price and potency, it is becoming a favorite amongst new users.
 Local rehab facility employees are seeing new cases of patients addicted to cocaine.
 Like heroin, it is often combined with fentanyl to increase its potency, leading to accidental overdoses.
 Alcoholism also exists in Pittsburgh, and marijuana, a drug that has been used by 10 percent of Pittsburgh’s population, is also used regularly.

 It may be challenging to gauge the severity of an addiction; however, there is hope.
-If you or a loved one in Pittsburgh experience cravings for drugs, or cannot control themselves, please reach out for help.
+If you or a loved one in Pittsburgh experience cravings for drugs, or cannot control themselves, help is available.
 Rehab facilities are created to connect those struggling with addiction to compassionate staff, providing unique treatment methods to accommodate a variety of patients’ needs, religious backgrounds, and comfort levels.

 Inpatient rehab centers are ideal for patients wanting constant monitoring and support in order to achieve healing.
 Patients connect with staff members who provide various healing methods for each addiction.
 Patients can also speak to therapists and bond with their peers.
 Some treatments offered in inpatient facilities include: